Born and grew up in the Charnwood Forest area of Leicestershire, UK.

 Studied at Cardiff College of Art, UK.

-Now retired from University of Plymouth – where until recently I was University Teaching Fellow and Associate Professor in art and philosophy.
+Now retired from University of Plymouth – where until recently I was University Teaching Fellow and Associate Professor in art practice and philosophy.

 I also run workshops: exploring the relationship between the ideas and practices of Zen Buddhism and philosophical scepticism; and, developing mindfulness in relation to visual art, vocal sound and poetry.